-- Definition of cheating: Cheating can be, but is not limited to, a student using electronic technology, notes or other written materials not permitted by the instructor; looking at other students’ papers without the instructor’s permission; requesting answers from other students; or working with other students when independent work is required.
-Situations where cheating may occur are during tests, exams, quizzes or other similar methods of evaluation.
+Definition of cheating: Cheating can be, but is not limited to, a student using or attempting to use unauthorized resources (i.e. electronic technology, notes, books or other materials not permitted by the instructor); or sharing work with others when independent work is required.
+Students are responsible to protect their own work and not share with others.

 Cheating is further defined in the Nursing Department as fraud, deceit, or dishonesty in any academic or clinical activity.
 It may include but is not limited to:

 Cheating will not be tolerated in class or clinical.
 You must not share test questions, care plans, class/simulation activity answers, quiz information, assessment data, etc. All work submitted must be original or sources must be referenced.
 Cheating on any classroom or clinical assignment, quiz or exam will result in a grade of "E" or an Unsatisfactory for the course and dismissal from the Nursing Program.
 In addition, the student will be ineligible for readmission to any SC4 nursing program.

 Handbook for the Practical Degree Nursing Program at St. Clair County Community College., 2019-2020. https://esearch.sc4.edu/AssociateDegreeNursingHandbook2019-2020